After surgery

 If you have a mastectomy without breast reconstruction, your nurse will give you a lightweight fabric breast shape to put in your bra.
 This is often called a comfie or softie.

 You can wear it right after the operation if you want to, even if the area feels tender.
-It is very soft and will not put pressure on the wound.
+It is very soft and will not put pressure on your wound.

 Permanent prosthesis

-Your breast care nurse arranges an appointment for a fitting at the breast prosthetic clinic.
-This is at the hospital where you had your surgery.
+Your breast care nurse will help you arrange an appointment for a fitting at the breast prosthetic clinic.
 They have a specially trained prosthesis fitter.
-They might be your breast care nurse, a surgical appliance officer or another member of staff.
+This might be a breast care nurse, a surgical appliance officer or someone from a prosthesis company.

-At the appointment you try on several different shapes and get told how to care for it.
+At the appointment you can try on several different shapes and find out how to care for your prosthesis.
+You can take your bra to see how the prosthesis sits in it.

 Many types of breast prostheses are available free on the NHS.
 If you are a private patient, you might have to pay for this.
 Or you can ask for a referral to the NHS prosthesis fitting service.